20centcroak/github-cheatsheet/cheatsheet.md

 ```
 Now a .git folder is created in *projectA* and contains all git pieces of information about this freshly created local repository.

+## Information on history, commits and so on

+    git log

 ## Commit
 In the previously empty repo, fileA.txt is added